vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 In the rare case that the track has no time points (e.g. for KML LineStrings) another field "Track point time interval" appears that lets you specify the time delta between the track points.
 This is used for correctly calculating climb and sink rate.
+Normally, GPS devices record a track point every second.

 To adjust the offset of the track point heights, adjust the offset in meters, by using the "+" and "-" buttons.

+For flight tracks, the ground profile is determined after the track was added.
-After the track was added, a waiting dialog marked "Sampling track points" is shown, for flight tracks only.
-The ground profile is determined and the track is checked if any track point is located below the actual terrain and is adjusted accordingly.
+A waiting dialog named "Sampling track points" is shown.
+Depending on if the terrain profile is already loaded, this can take some time.
+The track is checked if any track point is located below the actual terrain, and the track is adjusted accordingly.

 Tracks can also be added when opening supported file types using the app (e.g. by tapping on the file or by downloading a file from the web).